-The investigator will send the Reporting Party and the Responding Party written notice of investigation (NOI).
-The NOI will contain a summary of the allegation(s) or conduct at issue, the range of potential violations under the policy and the range of potential sanctions under the policy.
-Furthermore, the investigator will send the Reporting Party and Responding Party a written notice of their rights and responsibilities.
+The Investigator will provide the Reporting Party and the Responding Party timely written Notice of Investigation ("NOI") in an appropriate and sensitive format.
+The NOI will contain a summary of the allegation(s) or conduct at issue, the range of potential violations under the Policy, and the range of potential sanctions under the Policy.
+Further, the Investigator will send the Reporting Party and Responding Party a written notice of their rights and responsibilities.

 Upon receipt of the NOI, or at any stage in the process, the Responding Party may choose to accept responsibility for the Policy violation.
-Once the NOI has been delivered to the parties, the investigation begins.
+Once the NOI has been delivered to the parties, the Investigation begins.

-All investigations will be thorough, reliable and impartial.
-The investigation will include written statements obtained from the Reporting Party and Responding Party, notes of any interviews with both parties and any witnesses, the collection of relevant documentary evidence and any other information that is relevant to the allegations against the Responding Party.
-Both parties may present documents, names of witnesses, suggested questions and other relevant information to the investigator.
+All investigations will be thorough, reliable, and impartial.
+The investigation will include written statements obtained from the Reporting Party and Responding Party, notes of any interviews with both parties and any witnesses, the collection of relevant documentary evidence, and any other information that is relevant to the allegations against the Responding Party.
+Both parties may present documents, names of witnesses, suggested specific questions, and other relevant information to the Investigator.
+During the investigative process, the Investigator will not disseminate copies of any documents obtained as part of the investigation with either party.

-Information gathered during the investigation will be used to evaluate the appropriate course of action, provide for individual and campus safety, and identify the need for interim protective measures and other remedies, as necessary, to eliminate the prohibited conduct, prevent its recurrence and to address its effects.
+Information gathered during the investigation will be used to evaluate the appropriate course of action, provide for individual and campus safety, and identify the need for Interim Protective Measures and other remedies, as necessary, to eliminate the Prohibited Conduct, prevent its recurrence, and to address its effects.

-All individuals, including the Reporting Party, the Responding Party and any third- party witnesses, will be treated with appropriate sensitivity and respect throughout the investigation.
+All individuals, including the Reporting Party, the Responding Party, and any third- party witnesses, will be treated with appropriate sensitivity and respect throughout the investigation.
 The investigation will safeguard the privacy of the individuals involved in a manner consistent with the law and University policy.
 Throughout the investigative process, any participant may have a support person, subject to the provisions contained in XII below.

-The investigator will take the following steps (not necessarily in order):
+The Investigator will take the following steps (not necessarily in order):